Official Government Website

 Eligible Employees are officers or employees of state agencies, departments or institutions who are working twenty (20) hours or more per week and expected to work at least five (5) consecutive months.

 Eligible Dependents include legal spouses and children up to their 26th birthday.
+Employees will need to proactively work with their HR/Payroll office to update their payroll deductions when they have a dependent reaching age 26.
 Review the Qualifying Life Event section for detailed timelines for adding/removing dependents from coverage.

 Enrollment